Put Savings On Autopilot and How I Saved $250,000

 Aside from these three primary methods, here are some additional ideas:

-• Automatic reinvestment – For all my investments, I instruct the brokerage firm to reinvest all dividend payments and yearly distributions.
-This way my investments can take advantage of compounded growth.
+• Automatic Reinvestment — For all my investments, I instructed the brokerage firm to reinvest all dividend payments and yearly distributions.
+This way, my investments can take advantage of compounded growth.

-• Credit card reward – This is not recommended if you have problem with debt.
-I always pay my credit cards in full each month.
-I have 2 credit cards that I primarily use, and both offers cash back reward.
+• Credit Card Reward — I do not recommend this method if you cannot pay off your credit cards each month.
+I always pay my credit cards in full.
+I have two cashback credit cards that I primarily use.
 I make most of my purchases using these cards.
-Once I collect enough reward money, I deposit it into my investment account.
+Once I collect enough reward money, I deposit the money into my investment account.

-• Tax Withholding — personally, I do not over-withhold because I think it is silly to give the government tax free loan.
-However, for those of us who have hard time saving money and do not have other choices.
-Over-withholding can be an option, as long as you DO deposit the refund into a saving account.
+• Tax Withholding — I do not over-withhold because I think it is silly to give the government an interest-free loan.
+However, over-withholding can be an option for those of us who find it hard to save money — as long as you DO save and invest your refund instead of spending it.

-It took me almost 10 years to save my first $250,000, and it was not easy.
-I lived well below my means and maxed out my 401k and IRA every year.
-I also learned my investment lessons early so my losses were limited.
-Saving money and being frugal, along with a good investment strategy, allowed me to reach this point.
+It took me almost ten years to save my first $250,000, and it was not easy.
+I lived well below my means and maxed out my 401(k) and IRA each year.
+I also learned my investment lessons early, so my losses were limited.
+Saving money and being frugal, along with a sound investment strategy, allowed me to reach this point.

 Johnny